This article has links to products that we may make commission from.

-Before use, the bowl should be placed in the freezer 24hrs in advance.
+Before use, the bowl should be placed in the freezer 24 hrs. in advance.
 Do not remove the bowl until ready to use.

-The best ice cream is full of flavour thanks to the richness of the ingredients and needs plenty of fat for it to churn well, this is not the time to skimp.
+The best ice cream is full of flavor thanks to the richness of the ingredients and needs plenty of fat for it to churn well, this is not the time to skimp.
 Use full-fat milk or double cream whenever possible.

 There are so many fun and unique flavors that go great in ice cream.
 We just scratched the surface with these recipes.
 Let your imagination go, dust off the ice cream maker and try a few.